Want to learn how to skip through online training videos and fast forward videos that won’t let you?

 Don’t you want to say that to a slow-speaking narrator in an online training video?

 I don’t know about you, but I like to learn things fast.
-I may not be wiser than others, but I sure as heck can learn faster than most people.
+I may not be wiser than others, but I can learn faster than most people.
+And if you’re reading this right now, chances are you’re the same way.

 These tricks can even be used to speed up videos on streaming services like Netflix, Amazon Prime, YouTube, or anywhere else.